EventStore/documentation/docs/getting-started/quickstart/README.md

    ./start_cluster.sh
    ```

-   This is a custom script written for this quickstart to help start EventStoreDB in docker.
+   This is a custom script written for this quickstart to help start EventStoreDB in Docker.

 2. You will see the below message printed in the terminal: